 - Place the cookies on a baking tray and bake for 12 minutes.

-- Remove the jam filled shortbread cookies onto a wire rack to cool to completely before storing.
+- Remove the mango cookies onto a wire rack to cool to completely before storing.

-And that’s that.
-My super delicous, cute, homemade tropical mango jam filled shortbread cookies!
+And that's that.
+My super delicious, cute, homemade mango cookies!

 Happy baking 🙂